AVICOT-APP/Documentation/README.md

 To organize inputs, I’ve setup an initial team and a documentation repository at https://github.com/AVICOT-APP

 In the Documentation repository, I would like to gather your input for public sharing under creative commons CC0-1.0 license.
-The will most likely be a quite dynamic and agile roadmap, depending on what issues turn up in the feedback.
+This will most likely be a quite dynamic and agile roadmap, depending on what issues turn up in the feedback.

 If the project does take off on a large scale, I might hand-off the organizational responsibility to the WHO.
 But at the current level, I will try to organize the input into the Documentation repository.